 The program supports NPS’ goal to enhance professional and organizational excellence in the next century by recruiting and retaining a workforce that reflects the diversity of the nation.
 Young adults ages 18-35 participate in a week-long orientation over spring break, followed by a 12-week internship the following summer, during which they participate in hands-on, intensive experiences in various NPS career tracks.

-Earlier this year, 31 students attended NPS Academy orientation at Grand Teton and Kenai Fjords national parks, where they participated in field units, workshops, and recreational activities designed to expose them to the diversity of NPS careers and prepare them for their upcoming service in national park units across the country.
+In early 2018, 31 students attended NPS Academy orientation at Grand Teton and Kenai Fjords national parks, where they participated in field units, workshops, and recreational activities designed to expose them to the diversity of NPS careers and prepare them for their upcoming service in national park units across the country.
 Interns gain experience in a variety of fields including interpretation, environmental education, trail maintenance and construction, communications, digital media, wildlife management, GIS, invasive species removal, and emergency services.

 Once they return to their home communities, participants serve as NPS ambassadors focusing on community outreach and benefitting from additional career preparation through future placements with NPS and SCA.
 By ensuring that the Academy is an open-ended opportunity, participant retention has been dramatically increased, as has the likelihood that members will be successful in competing for seasonal and permanent positions with the National Park Service.
 More than a third of all NPS Academy alumni remain involved in the conservation field through employment or internships.

 The program is structured around four main goals: